Welcome to Your Future

 4. Chapters 18 to 20 investigate DEPLOYING your future

-Although presented in a linear order, follow whatever path suits you best, as shown on the right hand side of figure 0.4.
+Although presented in a linear order, follow whatever squiggly path suits you best, as shown on the right hand side of figure 0.4.
 Many students start with chapter 8, but individual entry and exit points to your future will differ.

 A map to your future: traditional learning often adopts a waterfall model by following a predictable linear path, as shown in the left hand side of this picture.
 You go to some lectures, do some coursework then sit an exam.
 All very linear and sequential.
 In contrast, whatever path you take in life, your future is unlikely to be either predictable or linear.
 Consequently, this guidebook encourages you to follow a non-linear iterative learning journey, shown on the right hand side.
 Start with whatever chapter you like, follow your nose and be prepared to revisit chapters as you progress through the early moves in your career.
 CC BY-SA map of your future by Yours Truly.